iv461/icey/README.md

 # ICEY

-A new, simple interface library for the Robot Operating System (ROS).
+A new, simple data-driven interface library for the Robot Operating System (ROS).
-In Icey, you can rapidly prototype Nodes in data-flow oriented manner:
+In Icey, you can rapidly prototype Nodes in data-flow oriented manner.

 # Features

-The core idea is that in common robotics applications, almost everything published is either a state or a signal: The pose of the robot is a state, similar to the state of algorithms (i.e. "initialized").
-Sensors on the other hand yield signals: Cameras, yaw rates etc.

-In Icey, signals roughly correspond to subscribers and states to publishers.
 The real power in ICEY is that you can declare computations, that will  be published automatically when the input changes:

 [Example1](examples/simple.cpp)